Company Turkey Potpie

-Do you enjoy serving friends and family comfort food?
-If so, you'll want to make this posh potpie, filled with turkey and an unusual assortment of autumn vegetables combined in a creamy herb sauce.
-Best of all, there's no crust to make--just top with prepared phyllo dough.
+Here's our smart spin on potpie, filled with turkey, autumn vegetables and a creamy herb sauce.
+Best of all, there's no crust to make—just top with prepared phyllo dough. —Taste of Home Test Kitchen

 - 1/2 pound sliced baby portobello mushrooms